vijaysbhat/dojo/notes.md

 * Input size and return values for degenerate cases.
 * Array counters are being incremented in all the required locations.
 * Store the length of the array in a variable.
+* Can integer values be negative?
+Can there be overflow / underflow?
 * All branches of conditional (if/else) statements being explicitly handled.
 * Linked list - all pointers that need to be advanced are being advanced.
 * Python specific
   * Append to a list in a separate statement and return the variable in the following statement.
 List append returns None in Python.
+  * When calculating mid point of two array indexes, cast as int.
+Otherwise Python converts to float which will cause an index exception.
   * Initializing a 2-D array gotcha - `[[0] * n] * m]` doesn't work since it creates an array of m references to the same row!
 Use `[[0] * n] * i for i in range(m)]` instead.

 ## Problem Solving Patterns